 The core of PIPEDA is its Fair Information Principles, which can be summarized as follows:

 - It is unlawful for a business to gather anything that is not immediately needed for the current transaction.
-If the company wants any additional information for any reason, they must provide their reasoning to the customer, how the data will be used, and what organizations will have access to it.
+If the company wants any additional information, they must provide their reasoning to the customer, how the data will be used, and what organizations will have access to it.
 The customer must then agree to those terms.

 - As stated above, a Canadian citizen has the right to review any data a business gathers and have any information changed that is incorrect.